 Considered a "best kept secret" beach, this intimate and secluded beach spans the relaxing town of Carpinteria.
 This beach is easily accessed via footpath which makes it very accessible to groups with seniors or children.
 Perfect for paddle boarding, swimming, and kayaking.

 Beachcombers stroll this expanse perfect for watching the sunset, sunbathing and, of course, world-famous surfing.
 The Rincon Classic Surf Competition is held at this beach each year- usually in January or February.
-Nearby hiking trails and bike path are also accessible near the ample parking lot at the top.
+Nearby hiking trails and bike path are also accessible.